AryanSai/AryanSai_Arvapelly_Submission/README.md

-My Assignment for the Data Science Intern position at Zeotap.
+My Assignment submission for the Data Science Intern position at Zeotap.